Commands

 In Unix the ^ symbol represents the Ctrl key

-• Shows estimated disk usage of a file
+• Shows the estimated disk usage of a file

 • Make petitions to websites